UK Austerity Budget Stings Markets - UrduPoint

 "Initial analysis of today's package suggests that we've got a lot of the former, and not too much of the latter, which is bad news if you're looking to get businesses to invest," he added.

-The pound was down around one percent to $1.1799 in afternoon trading.
+The pound was down more than one percent against the Dollar and also fell against the euro.

 Traders fear the budget will worsen Britain's cost-of-living crisis after inflation spiked to a 1981 peak of 11.1 percent, and the government confirmed that the British economy was already in a recession that could last two years.

-Wall Street opened sharply lower as investors worried the US Federal Reserve will continue to aggressively raise interest rates to lower rampant inflation, even if it means pushing the economy in recession.
+Wall Street stocks moved lower as investors worried the US Federal Reserve will continue to aggressively raise interest rates to lower rampant inflation, even if it means pushing the economy in recession.

 Investors have been reassured by some data suggesting inflationary pressures are diminishing, as well as the overall economy is holding up well, but statements by some Fed policymakers spooked traders.